Kabira Bay Glass Bottom Boats 川平湾のグラスボート遊覧

 The emerald sea against a blue sky, fine white sands and shoreline forests all make Kabira Bay one of the greatest spots for natural beauty on Ishigaki Island .

-There's an observation spot that provides a breathtaking view of the bay and its nine uninhabited islands, and there's plenty to see at ground level too.
-But the best way to see the bay up-close is to spend an hour in one of the glass-bottomed boats.
+There's an observation spot that provides a breathtaking view of the bay and its nine uninhabited islands.
+There is plenty to see at ground level too.
+But the best way to see the bay up-close is on one of the bay's glass-bottomed boats.

 - The undersea world of Kabira Bay from a glass-bottomed boat

 The glass-bottomed boats all charge around 1,000 yen for adults and 500 yen for children for a 30-minute ride

 The world's first black pearl was cultivated in Kabira Bay